zachleat/zachleat.com/web/_posts/2019-06-26-css-tricks-web-fonts.md

 }
 ```

+We could add our subset `unicode-range` value we used above in our glyphhanger command, but it would not have any functional value.
+A few reasons for this:

+1. Our second stage will not be a distinct set of glyphs, it’s a superset of the first stage glyphs.
+2. Our second stage has other features that we don’t (or can’t yet) feature test for, namely hinting.
+See this [proposal for a `uses-hints` media query](https://github.com/w3c/csswg-drafts/issues/3926).

 **JavaScript for Second Stage**

 You can put this wherever you’d like.
 I like to inline it into the `<head>` too but you may have other high priority requests you’d like to load before these.